 Similarly, if the candidate is sponsored for an entry-level position with an entry-level salary but in reality has higher-level or managerial duties, this is an example of illegal use of the H-1B.
 This type of abuse particularly affects you if you're an H-1B holder, as you would be paid far less than your actual position calls for.

-H-1B abuse also occurs where there the employer pays different wage amounts to H-1B and U.S. workers in the same position.
+H-1B abuse also occurs where the employer pays different wage amounts to H-1B and U.S. workers in the same position.

-The U.S. Department of Labor and Immigration and Nationality Act have indicated that H-1B employers should pay their nonimmigrant workers the higher of the minimum prevailing wage and the employer’s actual wage for the position.
+The U.S. Department of Labor (DOL) and the Immigration and Nationality Act (I.N.A.) have indicated that H-1B employers should pay their nonimmigrant workers the higher of the minimum prevailing wage and the employer's actual wage for the position.
 It is illegal for the employer to pay an H-1B worker less than what it pays a U.S. worker for the same work.

 For example, if a company typically pays a U.S. level-three financial analyst $100,000 a year, but the Department of Labor prevailing wage indicates that the minimum prevailing wage is $80,000, the employer must pay what it would pay a U.S. worker in the same position, namely $100,000.

 This practice causes issues for both U.S. workers and H-1B holders.
 The unethical wage disparity deters employers from hiring U.S. nationals because they often can get away with paying the minimum prevailing wage to H-1B workers.
-However, this also causes H-1B workers to be paid lower than what the U.S. market demands for their particular skill set.
+However, this also causes H-1B workers to be paid lower than what the U.S. market demands for their particular skillset.

 An employer caught engaging in any sort of the above-listed fraudulent acts may be subject to certain sanctions.
 These are typically economic, such as fines.
 Also, in cases such as benching, the fraudulently behaving employers might be required to pay back wages to the affected employees.
 If the illegal activity is particularly egregious, criminal penalties may apply.